 Be aware though that, by default, many email clients like Outlook will automatically block any externally hosted images for security reasons.
 Your recipients will have to click a ‘Download Images’ button before your imagery can be displayed, which is often a nuisance.

-I’ve imported my HTML email signature design into Office 365 but it’s not working correctly
+I’ve imported my HTML email signature design into Microsoft 365 (formerly Office 365) but it’s not working correctly

 HTML in email signatures doesn’t behave in the same as it does on web pages for a number of reasons:

 - There are more varieties of email clients than web browsers and the differences between the ways they interpret HTML are more extreme.
 Also, in this age of tablets and smartphones, you can’t know what device your email is being read on.

 Remember you aren’t going to be able to embed images into your signature so you have to decide how these are going to appear to recipients.

 You could include a web-hosted link to your logo, as mentioned previously, but some email clients don’t automatically display these unless the recipient specifically requests it.
 Is anyone really going to be curious enough about your logo to download it specifically?